 Where Is Modern Authentication Headed?

 A few key trends will drive requirements for modern authentication.
-As noted earlier, the need for improved security amidst the onslaught of credential-based threats and vulnerabilities with existing “legacy MFA” approaches will play an important role.
+As noted earlier, the need for improved security amidst the onslaught of password-based threats and vulnerabilities with existing “legacy MFA” approaches will play an important role.

 CISO’s interest in security tools that enhance the user experience rather than continuously adding new hurdles that users must overcome will also be a factor.
 Usability issues with legacy MFA solutions need also to be rectified.
 IDC notes that MFA adoption rates are in the low thirty percent range.